 Dawn Tears, Spring Light, Rood Peace: Poems (Monks of Silverstream Priory)

-Also available on Amazon.com, Amazon UK, Amazon Canada, Amazon Australia, Barnes and Noble, and many other sites.
+Also available on Amazon.com, Barnes and Noble, The Book Depository, AbeBooks, and many other sites.
+For our friends in and around Australia, you may also purchase our books from Fidelity Books.
 Please note: purchasing directly from Cenacle Press ensures that a higher percentage of the profit goes to the support of the monks of Silverstream Priory.
 Although shipping may be faster from Amazon, this title is distributed internationally; thus you will not have to pay international shipping even if you purchase from our site.

 We gladly offer bulk discounts to bookstores and giftshops, book clubs, prayer groups, and parishes.
 Please contact us for details (select 'Shop merchandise question').